Exact volume-law entangled zero-energy eigenstates in a large class of spin models

-where $\ket{\kappa_S^\pm}$ are defined in Eq.~\eqref{eq: Lambda_S_XY state}.
-The state $|\Lambda\rangle_{C_{XY}}^{2D}$ is shown in Fig.~\ref{fig:2}$(a)$, where the spins at sites $r_{i,j}$ and $\overline{r_{i,j}}$ are in the state $|\kappa_{S}^{-}\rangle$ when $i{+}j$ is even (marked in red) and in the state $|\kappa_{S}^{+}\rangle$ when $i{+}j$ is odd (marked in blue).
-Similarly, with different choices of labeling of the sites [e.g., see Fig.~\ref{fig:2}$(b)$ and more in the~\ref{sec: new_examples} of SM~\cite{SM}] we can find many more zero-energy eigenstates $|\Lambda\rangle_{\mathcal{C}}$ for $H_{XY}^{2D}$ with different pairing patterns.
-Using the same strategy, we can also find zero-energy eigenstates of spin-$S$ $XY$ model in different geometries as shown in Figs.~\ref{fig:2}$(c)$,$(d)$ (and more in the SM~\cite{SM}).
-Many such zero-energy eigenstates can be found for other spin Hamiltonians in arbitrary dimensions using our construction.
-Unlike the one-dimensional case, in higher dimensions, there can be special contiguous bipartitions for which the entanglement is not a volume-law, although it is for most of them.
+where $|\kappa_S^{\pm}\rangle$ are defined in Eq.~\eqref{eq: Lambda_S_XY state}.
+The state $|\Lambda\rangle_{\mathcal{C}_{XY}}^{2D}$ is shown in the right part of Fig.~\ref{fig:2}$(a)$, where the spins at sites $r_{i,j}$ and $\overline{r_{i,j}}$ are in the state $|\kappa_{S}^{-}\rangle$ when $i{+}j$ is even (marked in red) and in the state $|\kappa_{S}^{+}\rangle$ when $i{+}j$ is odd (marked in blue).
+Similarly, with some other choices of labeling of the sites of the $M{\times}2L$ lattice (e.g., see Fig.~\ref{fig:2}$(b)$ where $\overline{r_{i,j}}{=}r_{M{+}1{-}i,2L{+}1{-}j}$), the Hamiltonian can be cast to the form given in Eq.~\eqref{eq: 2D XY model Hamiltonian_relabelled} while the operator $\mathcal{C}_{XY}^{2D}$ given in Eq.~\eqref{eq: operator_2DXY} satisfy the required condition Eq.~\eqref{eq: condition}, thus we can construct many more zero-energy eigenstates of the kind $|\Lambda\rangle_{\mathcal{C}_{XY}}^{2D}$ for $H_{XY}^{2D}$ with different pairing patterns.
+Notably, the number of such zero energy eigenstates scales with the volume of the system $\mathcal{O}(ML)$ (see SM~\cite{SM} for details).
+The same strategy can be used to find zero-energy eigenstates of spin-$S$ $XY$ model in different geometries (e.g., see Fig.~\ref{fig:2}$(c)$ and more in the SM~\cite{SM}).
+Using our construction, many such zero-energy eigenstates can be found for other spin Hamiltonians in arbitrary dimensions.
+Unlike the one-dimensional case, in higher dimensions, there can be special contiguous bipartitions for which the entanglement is not a volume-law, although it is for most of them~\cite{SM}.

 \textbf{\textit{Discussion.}} In this work, we have introduced a general method for constructing a specific class of exact zero-energy excited eigenstates in spin-$S$ models that satisfy certain conditions.
 This construction only uses the existence of an operator, which, along with complex conjugation, anti-commutes with each term of the Hamiltonian.
 The existence of such an operator is easy to guess and check, and this directly allows us to construct exact eigenstates without analyzing the complex microscopic details of the model.
 We demonstrated the broad applicability of our construction by finding new exact eigenstates for various natural examples of spin-$S$ Hamiltonians.
 We also recovered some previously known results for spin-$1/2$ models~\cite{ivanov2024volume, chiba2024exact} as special cases of our construction.